ruuvi/ruuvi.firmware.c/README.md

 a good place to look for code which needs better commenting.
 Project badges at the top of the readme point to issues which range from trivial clarifications to complex refactoring.

-If you want to add new features, please discuss the feature first, and then create ceedling unit tests for the functionality.
+If you want to add new features, please discuss the feature first at the [Forum](https://f.ruuvi.com), and then create ceedling unit tests for the functionality.
 Once the functionality is agreed and testable in can be integrated into project.